CrafterKolyan/localhost-throttle/README.md

 You should think about `localhost-throttle` as a wrapper around your server.<br>
 `in-port` means the port on which the server listens.<br>
-`out-port` means the port on which `localhost-throttle` will listen and to which client should subscribe
+`out-port` means the port on which `localhost-throttle` will listen and to which client should subscribe.

 ## Example:
 ```